cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 ## Introduction
 On September 2, 2020, Cloudbank team members presented "images" for research computing to the annual Water Hackweek hosted by Christina Bandarogoda and others.

-* Objective: De-Mystify cloud use in relation to Jupyter notebooks
+* Objective 1: De-Mystify cloud use in relation to Jupyter notebooks (largely done)
+* Objective 2: Demonstrate "unpacking / building / running" a Python environment with respect to specific code and data (not done)

-* Starting with https://github.com/ChristinaB/dhsvm-opt: Build a working environment from `requirements.txt` or `environment.yml`
+* The target repository is https://github.com/ChristinaB/dhsvm-opt: Build a working environment from `requirements.txt` or `environment.yml`
   * Data is on a public repository (separate from above)
   * Which cloud platform can I use to run another version of this experiment? (any)
   * Interactive example notebook: How to get from a repo to the Amazon cloud? (stay tuned)